 Vipera Pioneers AI Advancements: Secures Novel Financing for Revolutionary NVIDIA DGX H100 Initiative

-Vipera secures financing for NVIDIA DGX H100, marking a new AI era as North America's only NVIDIA-certified training partner.GERMANY, July 13, 2023/EINPresswire.com/ --
+Vipera secures financing for NVIDIA DGX H100, marking a new AI era as North America's only NVIDIA-certified training partner.FRANCE, July 13, 2023/EINPresswire.com/ --

 In an unparalleled stride, Vipera, an industry leader in artificial intelligence (AI), has announced a landmark financing deal for its latest venture, the NVIDIA DGX H100.
 This remarkable AI system, which comes with both 8x and 4x GPU options, offers unparalleled computing power.
 Vipera stands as the sole certified NVIDIA training partner offering financing in North America, marking a new era of AI expertise.